Type 30 rifle: Manchu Arisaka

-The "Manchu Arisaka" is a Chinese contract of the Type 30 rifle.
+The "Manchu Arisaka" is a Chinese contract of the Type 30 rifle and carbine.
 Collectors refer to them as "Manchu Arisakas"; the actual Chinese military designation is unknown.
-Two versions are known to exist and are named from the markings on the receiver that are in Chinese.
-Kuang-Hsu 29 year made (光绪二十九年製) and the Kuang-Hsu 31 year made (光绪三十一年製).
+Three versions are known to exist and are named from the markings on the receiver that are in Chinese.
+Kuang-Hsū 29 year made (光绪二十九年製), Kuang-Hsū 31 year made (光绪三十一年製), and the Kuang-Hsū 32 year made (光绪三十二年製).
+The Kuang-Hsū 29 year made and Kuang-Hsū 31 year made rifles and carbines except for the first 1,500 Kuang-Hsū 29 year made rifles which used a Type 30 ladder sight, had tangent leaf rear sights similar to the Siamese Mauser Type 45 and Type 46.
+The Kuang-Hsū 29 year made and Kuang-Hsū 31 year made rifles also had a different upper handguard than the Type 30 rifle, which contains a rectangular cut-out, completely enclosing the rear sight.
+Kuang-Hsū 32 year made rifles had the standard Type 30 rear sight ladder.
 Instead of the Japanese Imperial Chrysanthemum stamped on the receiver as the Japanese version had, the receiver is stamped with a coiled dragon that represents the reign of the Manchu emperors.
-Named for the nominal Emperor of China at the time, Kuang-Hsu, and the years of his reign when they were produced (29th and 31st).
-While Kuang-Hsu's name appears on the rifle, the real person that behind the contract of these rifles from Japan was General Yuan Shikai.
-Very little is known about them because so few of the approximately 31,000 rifles are known to exist and most of those were badly worn rifles imported to the United States from mainland China in the 1980s.
+Named for the nominal Emperor of China at the time, Kuang-Hsū, and the years of his reign when they were produced (29th, 31st, and 32nd).
+While Kuang-Hsū's name appears on the rifle, the real person that behind the contract of these rifles from Japan was General Yuan Shikai.
+Very little is known about them because so few of the approximately 36,000 rifles and 7,000 carbines were made and most of those were badly worn rifles imported to the United States from mainland China in the 1980s.

 North China carbine copy

 A crude copy of the Japanese Type 30 carbine was made in China to arm puppet troops of Japan.
 Believed to have been made mostly in the Chinese city of Tientsin, the main difference between this carbine and the Japanese Type 30 carbine is that the copy is made in 7.92×57mm Mauser (8mm Mauser) and the stock is of one-piece construction instead of the typical two-piece the Japanese used.
-The receiver is marked with a cherry blossom instead of the usual Japanese Imperial Chrysanthemum found on Japanese arms and the Japanese characters 北支一九式 which translate as 'North China Type 19'.
-The 19 may mean the 19th year of Showa Era or 1944.
-The true military designation is unknown.
-Also, there is another "North China Type 19" that is based on the Type 38.
+The receiver is marked with a cherry blossom instead of the usual Japanese Imperial Chrysanthemum found on Japanese rifles and carbines.